pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

   667  ptree
 ```

-- Environent variables $XXXXX are named and can be seen with a $<show environment name>
+Environent variables $XXXXX are named and can be seen with a $echo <environment name>.
+Variables are used to store information like shell type, home dir, search path, etc.

-- Show environment settings.
+Show environment settings.
 Example from debian..
 ```
 $ env
 SHELL=/bin/bash